-Leaving a job is never easy.
+What is a fair severance package in California?
+This is a question we get a lot at our Oakland law firm.
+Leaving a job is never easy but when you do you may have to negotiate a severance agreement in California.
 Whether it is due to a lay-off, corporate restructuring, or differences in vision, the transition to a new position always presents challenges.
 A severance package — generally defined as benefits paid to an employee when they leave a company — helps to provide some relief during the transition.

 In many cases, employees feel immense pressure to take the first severance offer from their company.
 Please know you are not obligated to accept the initial offer.
 You have the right to take time to review the agreement.
 Further, if you are not satisfied, you can ask for modified terms.
 Employers sometimes subtly make a severance package feel like a “take it or leave it” deal, but the reality is far more complicated.